Joker Out: 2022–2023: Demoni and Eurovision Song Contest

 On the same day that the band was announced to be internally selected by RTV Slovenija, the broadcaster announced that their song, later revealed to be titled "Carpe Diem", would premiere on a special Eurovision broadcast on TV SLO 1 called Misija Liverpool on 4 February 2023, along with the Eurovision Song Contest premiering the music video on their YouTube channel.
 On 31 January, Joker Out was drawn to perform in the second half of the second semi-final on 11 May.

-As part of the promotional tour, in March and April they took part in the Eurovision pre-parties in Barcelona, Warsaw, Tel Aviv, Madrid, Amsterdam and London, and before leaving for Liverpool, they said goodbye to their home audience with a concert at Ljubljana's Novi Trg on April 25.
+As part of the promotional tour, in March and April they took part in the Eurovision pre-parties in Barcelona, Warsaw, Tel Aviv, Madrid, Amsterdam and London, and before leaving for Liverpool, they said goodbye to their home audience with a concert at Ljubljana's Novi trg on 25 April.
 In March, they were included in the list of 100 noteworthy music performers in Europe (Artists to Watch 2023), by the Association of Independent Music Labels IMPALA.
-On April 21, they released the single "New Wave" (an English-Slovene version of their song "Novi val"), recorded with Elvis Costello.
+On 21 April they released the single "New Wave" (an English-Slovene version of their song "Novi val"), recorded with Elvis Costello.

 At Eurovision, they performed in the second semi-final and qualified for the final, where they finished in 21st place.
 Following the contest, the band embarked on a European tour across Slovenia, Croatia, Poland, Bosnia and Herzegovina, and Serbia, as well as Ireland and the United Kingdom.
 In June, they announced a Nordic tour for September, including shows in Norway, Sweden and Finland.
-They sold out 12,000-capacity arena gig in their hometown Ljubljana, on October 6, in Arena Stožice.
+They sold out 12,000-capacity arena gig in their hometown, Ljubljana, on 6 October in Arena Stožice.